Gana Misra

 The companies that will benefit most are those that approach this strategically: conducting rigorous analysis, understanding their unique positioning, and making decisions aligned with broader corporate strategy rather than chasing headlines.

-The one thing you can't afford is to ignore this development entirely.
+The one thing you cannot afford is to ignore this development entirely.
 Whether you ultimately list on the TXSE or not, understanding its implications for competitive positioning, investor relations, and capital markets strategy is now part of every executive's job description.